gaius-dev/gaius-docs/_source/guides/getting-started.md

 # e.g. git clone https://github.com/gaius-dev/gaius-starter rstrube.github.io
 ```

-This will clone the Gaius starter site, which includes the latest Gaius engine binaries, Github Actions, and CLI.
+This will clone the Gaius starter site, which includes the latest Gaius engine binaries, Gaius server, Github Actions, and CLI.

 Now navigate into the newly created repo directory.